-When reviewing their UBPRs, bankers sometimes struggle to find insightful conclusions—If the bank is outperforming peers, this finding receives a mention in the board report.
+When reviewing their UBPRs, bankers sometimes struggle to find insightful conclusions through peer analysis — If the bank is outperforming peers, this finding receives a mention in the board report.
 However, if the bank is underperforming peers, the peer group itself is dismissed as irrelevant (“we’re a lot different than those banks anyway…”).
 Neither of which add much value.

 If you’re guilty of the above, it’s not entirely your fault.
 Bank regulators created the UBPR “peer analysis” to help further their own mission of prudential regulation, and it may not be suitable for the bank’s own performance benchmarking.